CuyZ/Valinor/docs/pages/how-to/infer-interfaces.md

 will be mapped properly using the given source.

-If the callback can return several class names, it needs to provide a return signature with the list of all class-strings that can be returned (see below).
+If the callback can return several class names, it needs to provide a return signature with the list of all class-strings that can be returned.

 ```php
 $mapper = (new \CuyZ\Valinor\MapperBuilder())